 - Gore-Tex Infinium 205.
 The front is where protection takes precedence over breathability.
 The 205 is a slightly heavier material that offers more protection.

 - Gore-Tex Infinium 203.
 The rear is where breathability takes precedence over protection.
-The 203 is a lighter material, making it more breathable at the slight expense of protection.
+The 203 is a lighter material, making it more breathable at the slight expense of safety.

 Sizing and fit

 Generally, Castelli’s clothing sizing can be tricky for most cyclists.
-I’ve heard and also read many situations where one need to go 1, or even 2 sizes up when it comes to Castelli.
+I’ve heard and also read many situations where one needs to go 1, or even 2 sizes up when it comes to Castelli.